 Or have you ever noticed how a gold star or stamping stars onto their palms or wrists suddenly change their momentum?

 Day in and day out, as teachers, we are into stimulating our students to learn effectively and to display desirable classroom behaviors.
-Hence, we need to dig in awesome rewards for elementary students.
+Hence, we need to dig into awesome rewards for elementary students.

 Researchers highly suggest the use of a reward system as a means of celebrating a student’s academic and personal achievements and good behavior.